funStation-HQ/funStation_vQF/README.md

-# QuantumFair Contracts
+# FunStation Contracts

-Contracts for QuantumFair platform from API3 Latam.
+Contracts for FunStation platform from API Latam.

 ## Contracts